 According to the Bladder & Bowel Community, the average person goes for a wee six to seven times every 24 hours, though that number can happily reach 10.
 That’s once every 144 minutes or two hours and 24 minutes.
-At the time of penning this piece, the longest stage of this year’s Tour de France, both in distance and time taken, was the 231km third stage when Birnam Girmay triumphed in just over five hours and 26 minutes.
+The longest stage of this year’s Tour de France, is the 209km second stage which was won by Mathieu van der Poel.

-If Girmay’s a prolific urinator, that’d mean two peeing stops en route to victory in Turin.
+If the Dutchman is a prolific urinator, that’d mean two peeing stops en route to victory in Boulogne-sur-Mer, factoring in the pre-race faffing and neutralised zone.
 Which is a long-winded way of asking the question of questions: how on earth do riders wee during the Tour de France?
+Stage one of this year’s race gave us a viral clip that explains the bizarre spectacle quite well, but the post-breakaway mass-piss is the easiest of the toilet stops and there’s plenty more to be explained.

 (Not) as nature intended

-Well, our urinary adventure would have started with Lotto Dstny women’s rider Mieke Docx, who liked a post of a male Lotto Dstny colleague rather impressively urinating into a bidon at this year’s Tour.
-But when we returned to the Twitter scene of the crime the next day, it’d gone.
+Well, our urinary adventure started 12 months ago with Lotto Dstny women’s rider Mieke Docx, who liked a post of a male Lotto Dstny colleague rather impressively urinating into a bidon at last year’s Tour.
+Unfortunately when we returned to the Twitter scene of the crime the next day, it’d gone.
 We suspect the powers that be deemed liking a piss not in tune with the clean image they’re looking to project.
+Will Victor Campenaerts be seen relieving himself into the appropriately yellow bidons of his new team Visma-Lease a Bike this year?
+Or should that be Pissma-Lease a Bike or Visma-Pees a Bike?
+I’ll see myself out…

 Victor Campenaerts relieves himself into water bottle (ITV)